 In 1993 he made his television debut in the Afrikaans series Triptiek.
 He followed this up with a role in Paradys in 1994 and in the same year joined the M-Net soap opera, Egoli: Place of Gold.

 He played the role of Mike in the short-lived series 37 Honey Street in 1998.
 He has subsequently acted in numerous local and international television series and films.

 Television shows include the soapie 7de Laan, It Rained Last Night, Natural Rhythm, The Legend of the Hidden City, The Res, Jozi Streets, Jacob's Cross, Black Sails, Isidingo, Binnelanders, Sterlopers and Strike Back.

 Films include Hooded Angels, Berserkers and Beauty and the Beast (in which he played The Beast/Agnar) all for the British film company Peakviewing; Inside Out for Penguin/SABC; The Queen's Messenger for DO Productions; Sturm Der Liebe for Neue Deutsche; Slash for NAM; No Man's Gold; The Rose Grower and Stander for Apollo Pro Media.

-Although he is best known for playing the villain he also enjoys comedy.
-He played the role of Bobby Blackburn in e.tv's sitcom Madam & Eve, which won the show a Golden Rose award for best international situation comedy, and was the clueless Dr. Fidel Gastro in Casper De Vries' Haak en Steek.
+Although he was best known for playing the villain he also enjoyed comedy.
+He played the role of Bobby Blackburn in e.tv's sitcom Madam & Eve, which won the show a Golden Rose award for best international situation comedy; and was the clueless Dr. Fidel Gastro in Casper De Vries' Haak en Steek.

-From 2005-2007 he has played the drug-dealing villain Mike Jennings in the youth soapie Backstage.
+From 2005-2007 he played the drug-dealing villain Mike Jennings in the youth soapie Backstage.

 2009 marked a highlight in his film career when he was directed by Clint Eastwood in the film Invictus.
 Other highlights include working with James Corden on the BBC comedy series The Wrong Mans 2, in which he plays the role of Reza.